vifjs/vif/wiki/concepts/lifecycle.md

 -   create the `datas` property
 -   execute the `connectedCallback` function
     -   add static and dynamic datas passed through attributes into `datas`
-    -   define the `.component` and `.ref` methods into `datas`
+    -   define the `props` variable
     -   execute the `onMount` method
     -   execute the `render` method
-        -   execute the renderFunction with `datas` as context
+        -   execute the renderFunction with `datas as props`, `html` and `css` as parameter
         -   use the result to create template and schema (if not exist)
         -   bind the unique css indicator
         -   execute the `hydrate` method
             -   loop on schema and for each element execute the directives
         -   replace the element by the template from renderFunction (if not exist)

-The life cycle of a Vif component when it's removed in an other component
+The life cycle of a Vif component when it's removed by a directive

 -   loop on the `trail` and for each property run the `disconnectCallback` if exist
     -   if component :